jackyzha0/jackyzha0.github.io/content/thoughts/tools for thought.md

 Are there ways to 'breadcrumb' how we navigate?
 Even something as simple as option+click to leave a crumb and when finishing a session, you can save parts of the trail as a flow.

 ### Spatial
 Can we create spatial reminders that adhere to their contexts?
 Sticky notes for our mind?
-A reminder in certain notes to come back later and add to it, etc. Can we build [memory palaces](thoughts/memory%20palace.md)?
-Spatial representations of information?
-(See https://nototo.app/)
+A reminder in certain notes to come back later and add to it, etc. Can we build [memory palaces](thoughts/memory%20palace.md)? [[thoughts/spatial computing|Spatial]] representations of information?

 ### Emotion
 Video is incredibly expressive.
 You can *feel* the passion of people who really care about the things they study, build, and work on.